sdiehl/wiwinwlh/tutorial.md

 Other Languages
 ===============

-Let us attempt to give an objective comparison of Haskell to other languages with regards to which language principles they share and how they differ.
-This is not advisement to use or not use any of these languages simply a statement of the similarities and differences between them at the language level.
+Let us attempt to objectively compare Haskell to other programming languages with regards to which language principles they share and in what respects they differ.
+These comparisons are not advisements to use or avoid any of these languages, but rather statements of the similarities and differences between them at the language level.

 No notion of "weak" or "strong" typing will be discussed because the terms have no universal meaning.